-The quarry and asphalt plant operations were not audible at Receivers 2 and 4.
-Based on the measured data, analysis, and observations from previous noise surveys, it is estimated the quarry and asphalt plant operations at Receivers 2 and 4 are below 30 dB(A) LAeq,15 min.
+At receiver 2, the quarry and asphalt plant operations were just audible at times.
+At receiver 4 the quarry and asphalt plant operations were audible.
+Based on the measured data, analysis, observations, and comparisons from previous noise surveys, it is estimated the quarry and asphalt plant operations at receivers 2 and 4 were likely within the 36 dB and 35 dB $L{Aeq,15\,min}$, criteria, respectively.

-Occasional low frequency noise was audible at Receiver 8 and attributed to the asphalt plant front end loader at that location.
-Road traffic noise from Nimbin Road was not as noticeable as previous surveys, probably due to the slight easterly breeze.
+Occasional plant noise was audible at Receiver 8 and was attributed to the asphalt plant loader at that location.
+However, road traffic noise from Nimbin Road was significant and constant compared to previous surveys, probably due to the wind direction.